Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Environmental certification for products and services

-Requirements: Products and services must meet stringent environmental, health, and performance standards.
+What are the Requirements: Products and services must meet stringent environmental, health, and performance standards.
 The German Environment Agency develops the criteria and reviews them every three to four years to incorporate technological advancements.

-Description: Established in 1978 by the German government, the Blue Angel is a pioneering ecolabel awarded to environmentally friendly products and services.
+What does it mean: Established in 1978 by the German government, the Blue Angel is a pioneering ecolabel awarded to environmentally friendly products and services.
 It guides consumers toward sustainable choices and encourages manufacturers to adopt eco-conscious practices.
 The label covers diverse categories, including appliances, building products, cleaning agents, electronics, and textiles.

 Link: Blue Angel | The German Ecolabel